-If you are unable to resolve the problem using your company’s internal complaints handling procedure, you can take your employer to an Employment Tribunal.
+If you are unable to solve the problem using your company’s complaints procedure, you can take your employer to an Employment Tribunal.

 An Employment Tribunal can:

-It is extremely important that you act swiftly if you wish to make a complaint to the Employment Tribunal.
-Even if you are using your company’s internal complaints handling procedure, you have three months from the date of the last time you were discriminated against to make your claim.
+It is important that you act fast if you wish to make a complaint to the Employment Tribunal.
+Even if you are using your company’s own complaints handling procedure, you have three months from the date of the last time you were discriminated against to make your claim.

 To start your claim at the Employment Tribunal, you will need to fill in a ET1 form, or you can fill in the online version.
 Your local Citizens Advice Bureau will have copy paper forms and be able to assist you with your claim.
 The Employment Tribunal public enquiry line (0845 795 9775) will also be able to assist you and provide ET1 forms in alternative formats.